apache/flink/docs/apis/table.md

 The Table API provides a configuration (the so-called `TableConfig`) to modify runtime behavior.
 It can be accessed either through `TableEnvironment` or passed to the `toDataSet`/`toDataStream` method when using Scala implicit conversion.

 ### Null Handling
 By default, the Table API supports `null` values.
-Null handling can be disabled by setting the `nullCheck` property in the `TableConfig` to `false`.
+Null handling can be disabled to improve preformance by setting the `nullCheck` property in the `TableConfig` to `false`.